HieuNguyenVu/scully-personal-website/blog/spring-core-1.md

 ---
-title: 'Did-I-Miss:<br> Spring Core Technologies(1)'
+title: 'Did-I-Miss:<br>Spring Core Technologies(1)'
-description: 'I was a front-end engineer, and after my effort, I have the opportunity to work as a full-stack engineer.
-Cause I did not focus on the back-end at the start, I believe that I was missed some core concepts of Spring and Spring Boot.
+description: 'Cause I did not focus on the back-end at the start, I believe that I was missed some core concepts of Spring and Spring Boot.
 This series is the way I recheck my knowledge and complement the missing part.'
 date_start: '2021/12/28'
 date_end: '2021/12/28'
 published: true